 A hundred years ago when women couldn’t vote or hold the same careers as men, it would be hard to argue that our society wasn’t tilted against them.
 However, those days are long dead and gone and women have largely achieved the sort of parity with men that the feminists of the sixties were demanding.
 In fact, we’ve gone beyond that point now and what we’re finding is that many women want to have it both ways.
-They want to be thought of as just as strong, tough, and capable as men while simultaneously demanding all sorts of special protection.
-In fact, it’s considered bad form to even suggest that men aren’t privileged and that, yes, in some cases, women are the ones who have an advantage because of their gender.
+They want to be thought of as just as strong, tough, and capable as men while simultaneously demanding all sorts of special protections.
+In fact, it’s considered bad form to even suggest that men aren’t a privileged gender and that, yes, in some cases, women are the ones who are at an advantage because of their gender.
 We’re not even supposed to ask the most basic questions about the terrible trials women supposedly face because of their sex.